-Nursing Homes Have a Legal Duty to Prevent Dehydration and Notice Dehydration Signs
+Nursing Homes Have a Legal Duty to Prevent Dehydration

-Dehydration occurs when a elderly nursing home resident loses more water than they take in.
+Dehydration occurs when an elderly nursing home resident loses more water than they take in.
 The human body requires an adequate amount of fluid to function properly; for example, to regulate body temperature through perspiration, maintain blood pressure, and eliminate bodily waste.
 A nursing home has a duty to ensure proper hydration and to notice signs of dehydration.
 If severe enough, dehydration can lead to confusion, weakness, urinary tract infections, pneumonia, bedsores in bed-ridden patients, or even death.
 In general, a human can survive for only about four days without any fluids.

 Dehydration Signs / Risk Factors